Amanv321/Assignment/README.md

 5. Change the background color of the page.
 At the bottom create a link to take user to the top of the page. - index file
 6. Create a table to show your class time-table.- routine file
-7. Use tables to provide layout to your HTML page describing your university infrastructure.
 8. Use frames such that page is divided into 3 frames 20% on left to show contents of pages, 60% in center to show body of page, remaining on right to show remarks.- div file
 9. Embed Audio and Video into your HTML web page. -- index file